Wesleyan School

 Wesleyan School is a private college-preparatory nondenominational Christian school located 20 miles north of Atlanta in the suburban city of Peachtree Corners, Georgia, United States.
 It was founded in 1963 and has existed on its current grounds since 1996.
-The school includes grades K–12 with a student body of 1179 for the 2019–2020 school year.
-The high school comprises 496 students, is a member of the Georgia High School Association, and competes in the AAA classification in Region 7.
+The school includes grades K–12.
+The high school is a member of the Georgia High School Association and competes in the A Division I classification in region 5.
 The school is named after John Wesley, the founder of Methodism, and all faculty are professed Christians from varying denominations.
 Students come from a variety of faith backgrounds.